sanjana-mishra/sentiment-pulse-dashboard/README.md

 ```

 All functions are defined in the functions.ipynb notebook.
 They are connected to DynamoDB and can be run via the cells in the notebook.
-feedback_samples.json contains all the samples created
+feedback_samples.json contains all the samples created; kindly add a valis OpenAI API key in the appropriate cells.

 ## Technologies are used for this project